Flat

 Where:

-• host is facultative (uses default app if not provided)
+• host is optional (uses default app if not provided)

-• exportDir is facultative (uses flat_content_dir by default)
+• exportDir is optional (uses flat_content_dir by default)

 pages.csv